lsst-sitcom/sitcomtn-063/index.rst

 Slew and Settle Tests
 ---------------------

 We evaluate the slew and settle performance.
-For the first correctly computed offset test we performed on March 9, we seee azimuth and elevation changes are:
+We measure the total amount of time from when MTPtg sends the command to when the mount encoders no longer displays slewing (there is usually about 0.2 seconds between when the command is sent and when the slew begins).
+For the first accurate offset test we performed on March 9, we seee azimuth and elevation changes are:

 .. figure:: /_static/Az_1.png
     :name: fig-az-1